 The rich crimson pinks of the Echinacea purpurea is my favourite of the late flowers in the Asteraceae family and the bees absolutely love the daisy-like flowers.
 Compared to Rudbekia and Helenium, I find Echinacea to be the most reliable in terms of hardiness and it looks great planted in drifts in amongst grasses.

-Finally I could not do without Anemone x hybrida – I love the way the flowers gently nod in the breeze, floating up above the attractive palmate foliage.
+Finally, I could not do without Anemone x hybrida – I love the way the flowers gently nod in the breeze, floating up above the attractive palmate foliage.

-Do not be too hasty in cutting these and other herbaceous perennials back after flowering – their seedheads look great in the winter months, especially with a touch of frost on them and they provide a vital food source for birds through winter.
+Do not be too hasty in cutting these and other herbaceous perennials back after flowering – their seedheads look great in the winter months, especially with a touch of frost on them, and they provide a vital food source for birds through winter.

 Moving on to the hard landscaping, a well-considered feature will create a focal point, drawing the eye through the garden.
-In the summer months it might not take centre stage, but as the year progresses, it can come into its fore.
+In the summer months, it might not take centre stage but as the year progresses, it can come into its fore.
 It does not need to be big or expensive – it could simply be a seating area at the end of a garden path, a bird bath, or an archway enticing you through to another part of the garden.
-If you want to up the scale with a garden sculpture or sun dial then that would also be a great addition.
+If you want to up the scale with a garden sculpture or sun dial, then that would also be a great addition.

 In terms of the positioning of the feature, it is worth considering the key view points from inside the house as you will spend more time indoors in the winter months.
-Look out from your windows and assess your views of the garden over the coming months – could they be improved with a planter, a bench or a water bowl?
+Look out from your windows and assess your views of the garden over the coming months – could they be improved with a planter, a bench, or a water bowl?

-A combination of all the above will ensure that your garden maintains a level of interest through the year.
+A combination of all of the above will ensure that your garden maintains a level of interest through the year.
 As the seasons change, so will the planting and focal points, meaning that the garden does not just fluctuate from being packed full of interest in high summer to a rather barren expanse in the depths of winter.
 Instead you will have a well thought out garden which maintains a year round rhythm and vibrancy.